syedmusaali359/Gitlab/README.md

 **-** **Username:** root
 **-** **Password:** The initial root password can be found in /etc/gitlab/initial_root_password.

+## Step 9: Change the Root Password

+For enhanced security, consider configuring SSL/TLS (HTTPS) for your GitLab instance using a valid SSL certificate.
+You can use Let's Encrypt or a commercial certificate for this purpose.

 ## Step 10: Optional - Set Up SSL/TLS (HTTPS)